lok63/artificial_serverless/README.md

-**NOTE** I have disabled the AWS services.
-If you wish to see this demo live please contact me to re-enable them
+**NOTE: I have disabled the AWS services.
+If you wish to see this demo live please contact me to re-enable them**